 Welcome to the Taste and See: Experiencing God with Our Senses online retreat.
-This month we’ve explored each of the senses as a way to encounter God.
+We’ve explored each of the senses as a way to encounter God.
 Today we conclude by considering the sense of taste.

 We have to eat in order to live; that’s a given.
 Beyond that, though, there’s a great deal of variety in what and how we eat.
 With a world full of flavors and tastes out there, no two people will ever have eating preferences that are exactly alike.